 The person who advertises and arranges viewings of a property on behalf of the seller.
 Fees are usually charged as a percentage of the selling price, although online agents offer upfront packages.
 You can find the best estate agents and letting agents in your local area with Zoopla's AgentFinder tool.

-The agreed fixed sum that you’ll have to stump up if you make a claim on an insurance policy.
-People often opt for higher excesses to reduce the monthly premiums.
+The agreed fixed sum that you’ll have to pay if you make a claim on an insurance policy.

 Exchange (of contracts)